abbasfreestyle/MoodCatcher/README.md

 npm run packager:clear-cache
 ```

-and the run a device build.
+and then run a device build.

 ## MSCW